WebauthnWorks/CTAP2.1-Migration-Guide/AuthenticatorConfig.md

 Upon receipt of request, authenticator will either

 a) If alwaysUv feature is disabled
-	i) If the makeCredUvNotRqd option ID is present and true, then disable the makeCredUvNotRqd feature and set the makeCredUvNotRqd option ID to false or absent. ii) Enable the alwaysUv feature and return ```CTAP2_OK```.
+	- If the makeCredUvNotRqd option ID is present and true, then disable the makeCredUvNotRqd feature and set the makeCredUvNotRqd option ID to false or absent.
+	- Enable the alwaysUv feature and return ```CTAP2_OK```.

 b) Else, implying alwaysUv feature is enabled
 	a) If disabling feature supported,
-		i) Set the makeCredUvNotRqd option ID to its default. ii) disable alwaysUv feature and return ```CTAP2_OK```
+		- Set the makeCredUvNotRqd option ID to its default.
+		- Disable alwaysUv feature and return ```CTAP2_OK```
 	b) Else disabling feature not supported, return ```CTAP2_ERR_OPERATION_DENIED```